studio-b12/goat/docs/book/src/scripting/builtins.md

 function assert(expression: bool, fail_message?: string): void;
 ```

 Takes an `expression` which, when evaluated to `false`, will throw an assert exception.
 You can pass an additional `fail_message` which will be shown in the exception.
-This can be used to assert values in responses and fail test execution if they are false.
+This can be used to assert values in responses and fail test execution if they are invalid.

 **Example**